-In an effort to tackle the national debt and overhaul the tax code, Congress has proposed a number of measures that could potentially impact millions of taxpayers.
-Among the topics currently up for debate include making changes to the mortgage interest deduction, which allows homeowners to deduct any and all interest paid on up to $1 million dollars in first or second mortgage debt.
+In an effort to tackle the national liability and overhaul the tax code, Congress has proposed a number of measures that could potentially impact millions of taxpayers.
+Among the topics currently up for debate include making changes to the mortgage interest deduction, which allows homeowners to deduct any and all interest paid on up to $1 million dollars in first or second mortgage liability.
 The deduction reportedly costs the federal government anywhere from $70 to $100 billion in tax revenue each year.
 There are several alternatives Congress is considering and each of them could have significant consequences for homeowners.

 Converting the Deduction to a Credit

 One of the measures up for debate is whether to convert the mortgage interest deduction to a credit.
 Proposed by U.S. Rep. Keith Ellison (D-Minn.), the Common Sense Housing Investment Act would do exactly that.
 Instead of itemizing in order to claim the deduction, homeowners would simply claim a non-refundable 15 percent tax credit.
-The Act would also lower the qualifying mortgage debt limit to $500,000, which would eliminate the credit for wealthy homeowners.
+The Act would also lower the qualifying mortgage liability limit to $500,000, which would eliminate the credit for wealthy homeowners.

 According to Ellison, this move would enable up to 60 million Americans to claim the credit, versus the 43 million that currently take the mortgage interest deduction.
 According to the bill, converting the deduction to a credit would also generate $196 billion in tax revenue over the next ten years.
 Ellison has proposed redirecting this money towards expanding the Low Income Housing Tax Credit and low-income housing programs.